As of August 2023, there are no restrictions related to Covid-19 and you don’t need a vaccination certificate.

 white clothes for the ceremonies

-Brazilian money to pay the massages or tips
+Brazilian money to pay the taxis, massages or tips

-a tablet or laptop because we have Wi Fi in the restaurant area
+a tablet or laptop because we have Wi Fi in most areas

 People may come up to you and offer you Taxis in the airport, the price may be good, but it is recommended to use the licensed taxis, you will find they have a stall at the exit of the airport.
 It is worth noting in most airports there are very cheap airport transfer buses that run very regularly.
 If you are arriving for your first trip to Brazil, it is a good idea to get to your hotel as safely and promptly as possible and from there you can find your bearings and plan your activities.

 If you are at all worried about arriving in Brazil, please contact TheVine Centre and we can organize trusted transport to pick you up directly from Ilheus airport and bring you straight to the retreat centre.
 Which ever way you decide to travel, we recommend you let us know your itinerary and keep us informed of any issues that might arise such as delayed flights.

 Brazil is generally a safe and easy place to travel, however it is wise to be conscious of keeping yourself safe and we recommend following our tips as listed in the above question on safety (n.4).

 The transport infrastructure in Brazil is good with an extensive network of flights and multiple local airlines able to get you to where you need to go.
 Sometimes information at airports can be a little confusing so always make sure you ask more than one person for information to make sure you are at the right gate for example.
 Travelling by bus in Brazil can be quite pleasant and most major destinations have modern, clean and very comfortable buses that run regularly as this is a very popular form of transport between cities in Brazil.
 The best way to book these bus trips is from travel agents in Brazil or directly from the bus station (called Rodoviaria in Brazil).